 People often ask me why their new cool-mist humidifier smells terrible.

+If it’s new, it can be due to the packaging smell or the plastic smell.
 This generally goes away by simply rinsing your humidifier tank and housing it with clean, warm water.

 - Stagnant water in the humidifier